 Although there are many decisions that you must make when considering breast augmentation in Little Rock, the placement of your implants is one of the most important choices.

 Dr. Branman’s goal is to improve your breast shape, size, and appearance.
-Because no two patients are the same, he offers multiple options for the implant placement including submuscular, sub glandular, and partial submuscular.
-Which of these placement options you end up going with depends on a number of factors, including your desired look, the amount of existing breast tissue you have now, and your preferences for recovery.
+Because no two patients are the same, he offers multiple options for the implant placement.
+Which placement option you end up going with depends on a number of factors, including your desired look, the amount of existing breast tissue you have now, and your preferences for recovery.

 All of the breast implant placement options have their own advantages and disadvantages that must be appropriately weighed when deciding where your breast implant will be placed.